 The DevOps as a service approach utilizes key practices and methodologies to streamline software development and operation processes.
 They include planning, development, testing, deployment, release, and monitoring.

-Let’s have a look at the core practices that make up the DevOps.
+Let’s have a look at the core practices that make for an effective DevOps environment.

 Agile